JoeMorgan/devopsfortherestofus/_posts/2015-tbd-guapo.md

  2. Docker container - when you run an image, you get a container, a running instance of your environment
  3. Docker file (Dockerfile) - this is the slimmest way to distribute an environment, it is the instruction set to build a Docker image

 As a developer, one needs only pull down the El Guapo container from [Docker Hub](https://hub.docker.com/) and run it, or get the very lightweight Dockerfile, build the image, and then run it just the same.
+Any project folder can be mapped to the Docker container from the user's local machine, allowing simple implementation with virtually any project.
 Once the container is running, Docker exposes and IP which makes the project and testing dashboards (hosted in the container) accessible via a local browser.

 It's worth noting at this point that Docker is used for a multitude of applications (pun intended) and further exploration of it is highly encouraged, but now that you've gotten the elevator speech on it, we take a look at El Guapo's toolbox.